Vision

 The Netkeepers are selected by consensus at the in person gatherings every 4 years.
 Working closely with the Advisory council, they are tasked with caring for the health and wellbeing of the organization, fostering the network, and tending to the organizational mission and objectives.
 The current netkeepers stand on the shoulders of the netkeepers that have gone before.

-Former Netkeepers: Marilyn Hendee (formerly Riley), Farion Pearce, Scout Tomyris, Munro Sickafoose, Petra Lentz-Snow, Jason Geoffrion, Kinde Nebeker.
+Former Netkeepers: Marilyn Hendee (formerly Riley), Farion Pearce, Scout Tomyris, Munro Sickafoose, Petra Lentz-Snow, Jason Geoffrion, Kinde Nebeker, Christi Strickland.

 Micah Hammond